Jelly Roll (singer): Politics

-In 2024, DeFord testified before the United States Senate Committee on Banking, Housing, and Urban Affairs in support of Sen. Tim Scott's Fentanyl Eradication and Narcotics Deterrence (FEND) Off Fentanyl Act.
+In 2024, DeFord testified before the United States Senate Committee on Banking, Housing, and Urban Affairs in support of Sen. Tim Scott's (R-SC) Fentanyl Eradication and Narcotics Deterrence (FEND) Off Fentanyl Act.
 "I was a part of the problem.
 I am here now, standing as a man that wants to be a part of the solution ...
 I brought my community down.
 I hurt people.
-I was the uneducated man in the kitchen playing chemist with drugs I knew absolutely nothing about, just like these drug dealers are doing right now when they're mixing every drug on the market with fentanyl and they're killing the people we love," he said.
+I was the uneducated man in the kitchen playing chemist with drugs I knew absolutely nothing about, just like these drug dealers are doing right now when they're mixing every drug on the market with fentanyl and they're killing the people we love", he said.

+At the 2026 Grammy Awards, when asked about his political stance he refused to answer.
+In August 2026, during an appearance on The Jimmy Kimmel Show, he said, "I lean left on some things, but like most folks I’m pretty down the middle.
+I am a Christian.
+I am a country music singer.
+I’m a farmer.
+I’m a bow hunter.
+And most of things I eat I prefer to get with a stick and a string.
+That’s the truth."